Error Handling in Atlas 77

 - Check explicitly – Always use

-- Use Option for simple cases – When you only need to know if something exists
+- Use optional for simple cases – When you only need to know if something exists

-- Use Result for complex cases – When you need to communicate failure reasons
+- Use expected for complex cases – When you need to communicate failure reasons

 - Avoid panics in libraries – Let caller decide how to handle errors